 We use a variety of anaesthetic techniques in the practice tailored to suit the needs of the individual patient.
 These range from local anaesthetic, through light to heavy sedation, and then for more major surgery general anaesthesia is required.

-We routinely follow a 'Gold Standard' anaesthesia protocol.
-This involves the use of an effective pre-operative sedative and pain relief injection, followed by an anaesthetic injection and routine intubation (passing of a tube into the airway) and the administration through an anaesthetic machine of inhaled gas called isoflourane together with oxygen.
+Our anaesthetic protocol involves the use of an effective pre-operative sedative and pain relief injection, followed by a cannula being placed in the vein usually on the front leg.
+An anaesthetic injection is administeredfollowed by intubation (passing of a tube into the airway) and the administration through an anaesthetic machine of inhaled gas called isoflourane together with oxygen.
 Trained nurses monitor the anaesthetic throughout the entire operation and afterwards until the patient is awake.
 Because the patient is intubated with an endotracheal tube exact oxygen and anaesthetic gas flow rates can be adjusted to requirements as they change.
-All patients receive a peri-operative pain killer as routine.
+All patients receive a peri-operative analgesia (pain relief) as routine.
 The oxygen gas is piped throughout the building directly into our gas machines.
 Oxygen is therefore available for emergency use in all our operating theatres, x-ray rooms, preparation rooms and isolation kennels.

 All our general anaesthetic cases including our neutering procedureds receive intra venous fluids throughout their operation.
 This allows us to maintain the patient's blood pressure and gives our patients a smoother recovery.